Accredited Assessor Training

 Education: Bachelor's degree or equivalent

-Work experience: at least six years of relevant experience
+Work experience: at least 8 years of work experience in hydropower or on environmental and social issues

 Appropriate auditing qualification or experience: certification on an IRCA-certified auditing course with sufficient content on ISO 19011 and/or 14001 (e.g. EMS Lead Auditor course) prior to training.
 In total, the applicant should have 40 hours of IRCA-certified training in EMS, health and safety or social auditing